SchmidtDSE/maize-loss-climate-experiment/README.md

 ### Tools
 Written in [Sketchingpy](), the tools can be executed locally on your computer, in a static context for building the paper, or through a web browser.
 There are two options for executing the tools:

+ - **Docker**: You can run the web-based visualizations through a simple Docker file in the `paper/viz` directory.
+ - **Local**: You can execute the visualizations manually by running them directly as Python scripts.
+The entry points are `hist_viz.py`, `history_viz.py`, `results_viz_entry.py`, and `sweep_viz.py`.
+Simply run them without any command line arguments for defaults.

+Note that the visualizations are also invoked through `paper/viz/render_images.sh` for the paper.